Learn the Top 5 Worm Composting Fears and Their Solutions

 Keep your worm bin indoors.
 If you are worried about other critters finding your worm bin, try keeping the worm bin inside from the beginning.
 Rolly pollys and a few other harmless bugs will still find your bin but you will be sure to keep out ants and black soldier fly larvae.

+Hopefully this article calmed some of your fears about vermicomposting.
+You can do it!
 For more info and pictures of the different types of bugs that you may find in your worm composting bin, check this out: Other Critters in my Worm Bin.

 If you found this article helpful, please share it with a friend.
 If you are ready to get started with worm composting read: Start Here